futuredapp/hauler/README.md

 | `app:fadeSystemBars` | boolean | true | Flag indicating if system bars (status & navigation) fades while dismiss is in progress |

 Attributes `dragDismissDistance` and `dragDismissFraction` are exclusive.
 Do not use them together.

+# License

+Hauler is available under the MIT license.
+See the [LICENSE file](LICENCE) for more information.